airportyh/fun-lang/CONTRIBUTING.md

-As you can see, each node of the tree (AST node) is represented as a plain object and contains a `type` property to allow a program to distinguish it from another type of syntax construct.
+As you can see, each node of the tree (AST node) is represented as a plain object and contains a `type` property to allow a program to distinguish it from other types of syntax construct.
 Each type of AST node will also have additional properties that are specific to that type.
 For example, a `var_assignment` has the properties: